-The Government Oversight Committee wants to know if “any particular demographic groups or regions of the state” are specifically targeted by the state lottery’s advertising, and “who has responsibility for overseeing those decisions.”
+Committee wants to know if particular groups are specifically targeted by advertising, and who has oversight of that.

 Gov. Paul LePage said he believes the Maine State Lottery “absolutely” targets the poor and that if legislators passed a bill to end the lottery, he would sign it immediately.

-Lawmakers from both parties on Wednesday called for a bipartisan effort to pass legislation implementing a ban on people on public assistance buying lottery tickets with taxpayer-funded benefits.
+Lawmakers from both parties seek to pass legislation implementing ban on people on public assistance buying lottery tickets with taxpayer-funded benefits.

 Our newsletters will keep you informed via email for free!